SICNA Intro Logo PNG

 3. Questions and answers: 2 minutes extra; approximately 3 or 4 questions; 2 from judges and 1 or 2 from audience.

-4. Participants are responsible for uploading their presentation HERE on or before March 8, 2024.
+4. Participants are responsible for uploading their presentation.

 5. All oral presentations must be in PowerPoint format.